 - 1. Maintain and enforce the municipal ordinance regarding construction site storm water discharges on all sites, including municipal projects.
 The municipal ordinance must include the following items: - a) Performance standards equivalent to, or more restrictive than, those under ss.
 NR 151.11 and 151.23, Wis.
+Adm Code.

-Adm Code. - b) Inspection and enforcement authority, including sanctions, to ensure compliance to the extent authorized by law. - c) Requirements for construction site operators to manage waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site so to reduce adverse impacts to waters of the state.
+- b) Inspection and enforcement authority, including sanctions, to ensure compliance to the extent authorized by law. - c) Requirements for construction site operators to manage waste such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste at the construction site so to reduce adverse impacts to waters of the state. - d) If, after the effective date of the reissued permit, the Permittee becomes aware its ordinance does not meet state requirements, the Permittee shall update its ordinance within 6 months. - 2.
+Implement procedures for conducting erosion and sediment control plan reviews to ensure site planning considers potential water quality impacts.
+Erosion and sediment control best management practices must comply with design, installation, and maintenance standards that meet or exceed the Department's technical standards or Permittee's ordinance.

-- d) The ordinance shall be updated no later than January 1, 2025.
-If after January 1, 2025, the Permittee becomes aware the ordinance is out-of-date, the Permittee shall update the ordinance within 3 months. - 2.
-Implement procedures for conducting plan reviews to ensure site planning considers potential water quality impacts.
-Erosion and sediment control best management practices must comply with design, installation, and maintenance standards that meet or exceed the Department's technical standards or Permittee's ordinance. - 3.
-Inspection Procedures: - a) The Permittee shall develop and implement procedures for completing construction inspections.
-The procedure shall specify inspection frequencies and prioritize inspections considering the nature of construction activity, topography, the characteristics of soil, and receiving water quality.
-Prior to development of individual inspection prioritization and frequencies, the Permittee shall conduct erosion control inspections at sites with one acre or more of land disturbance within the Permittee's jurisdiction in accordance with Table 2.
+3. Inspection Procedures:

+a) The Permittee shall develop and implement procedures for completing construction inspections.
+The procedure shall specify the Permittee's inspection frequencies and prioritize inspections considering the nature of construction activity, topography, the characteristics of soil, and receiving water quality.
+Prior to development of the Permittee's inspection prioritization and frequencies, the Permittee shall ensure completion of erosion control inspections at sites with one acre or more of land disturbance within the Permittee's jurisdiction in accordance with Table 2.